Al-Murphy/koo-lab.github.io/Research.md

 </p>

 <p align="justify">
-	<b>Design principles</b> can help create an inductive bias that guides parameters to learn human-interpretable, biologically-meaningful representations (see Figure below).
+	<b>Design principles</b> can help create an inductive bias that guides parameters to learn human-interpretable, biologically-meaningful representations (see Fig. below).
 For instance, we have previously shown that the downsampling intermediate representations in convolutional neural networks (CNNs) directly affects the extent that biological features, such as sequence motifs, are learned in each layer <a href="https://www.biorxiv.org/content/10.1101/362756v3">[1]</a>.
 More recently, we demonstrated that highly divergent activation functions, such as an exponential, encourages CNNs to learn more interpretable representations <a href="https://www.biorxiv.org/content/10.1101/650804v1.abstract">[2]</a>.
 </p>

  <img class='img-responsive center-block' src="/images/research/representations.png" width="80%" height="80%"/>
 <p align="justify">
 	<sub>Distributed representations recognize features, in this case a grandma and a cat, by integrating partial feature representations from many different neurons.
-On the other hand, local representations only require a single neuron, so-called grandma neurons, to recognize whole feature representations.
+On the other hand, local representations only require a single neuron, a so-called grandma neuron, to recognize whole feature representations.
 In genomics, this corresponds to learning whole sequence motifs (local representations) or partial sequence motifs (distributed representations), which are difficult to interpret.
 	</sub>
 </p>